The Impact of Autism on the Family

 Autism impacts the entire family.

-And it does so not only while the individual with autism is a child but for their entire life.
+And it does so not only while the individual with autism is a young child or teenager but for their entire life.

 ‘Yes,’ I shared.
 ‘The impact of autism builds and expands.
 Like the pebble in the pond, it has a ripple effect that compounds and grows as it progresses.
 First one person in the family is impacted, then everyone in the family is affected in some ways, and ultimately autism impacts almost every area of the families life.
 This expansion is just one of the challenges of autism.’

-That compounding effect takes the form of a downward spiral.
+That compounding effect too often takes the form of a downward spiral.

 She looked concerned.

 ‘What do parents do?
-I’ve heard of resources for kids with autism, but I looked and there’s not a lot of helpful stuff for parents.
+I’ve heard of resources for kids with autism, but I looked and there’s not a lot of helpful stuff for when the child is nearing adulthood or for the parents.
 How does the family cope with it?’ she asked.

 Those were great questions.